Gouthami-pasham/Loanalytic/README.md

 User can mail his query to supp.lonaltyics@gmail.com
 ## Feedback page:
 User can give feedback to the after completing the loan.
-User can rate his/her over all ec
+User can rate his/her over all.